RichardCoffee/fluidity-theme/README.md

 ##### Customizer Content control

-The TCC_Customizer_Control_Content simply displays a title and some text on the screen, no inputs at all.
+TCC_Customizer_Control_Content simply displays a title and some text on the screen, no inputs at all.

 ##### Customizer HTMLRadio control